Alcohol Withdrawal

 and self-medicating behavior.

-Many see the psychological alcohol withdrawal symptoms such
+Many see the psychological symptoms such as the anxiety, depression,

-history analyzed and behaviors challenged.
+family history analyzed and behaviors challenged.
 Many therapists

-see alcohol abuse as merely a symptom of greater underlying
+see alcohol abuse as merely a symptom of greater underlying emotional

-emotional drama and trauma.
+drama and trauma.

-No matter what, though, both types of alcohol withdrawal
+No matter what, though, both types of symptoms will need to be

-symptoms will need to be dealt with in order to offer the
+dealt with in order to offer the alcohol dependent a good chance

-needs to take place in a medically and emotionally safe environment
+at recovery.
+Alcohol withdrawal needs to take place in a medically

-in order to ensure the highest odds in recovery.
+and emotionally safe environment in order to ensure the highest

 |